argmaxinc/SDBench/README.md

 export OPENAI_API_KEY="your-api-key"
 ```

-For more details about pipeline requirements, run `sdbench-cli summary` to see the full list of available pipelines and their descriptions.
+For more details about pipeline requirements, run `openbench-cli summary` to see the full list of available pipelines and their descriptions.

 </details>